Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 }
 ```

-## Updating uniform data

-Create a new function `updateUniformBuffer` and add a call to it from the main
-loop.
 This function will generate a new transformation every frame to make the
 geometry spin around.
 We need to include two new headers to implement this
 functionality: